DIPLODOCUS II: Implementation of transport equations and test cases relevant to micro-scale physics of jetted astrophysical sources: Transport

 \section{Transport}

-The role of \texttt{DiplodocusTransport.jl} is to evaluate the transport equation for the particle distribution function, in DIP form, as described by Eq.~(C1) of \citetalias{EverettCotter_2025}.
-These equations involve the evaluation of the fluxes $\mathcal{A},\mathcal{B},\mathcal{C},\mathcal{D},\mathcal{I},\mathcal{J},\mathcal{K}$ on the sub-domain boundaries of the phase space coordinates $t,x,y,z,p,u,\phi$ respectively.
-To evaluate the spacetime fluxes $\mathcal{A},\mathcal{B},\mathcal{C},\mathcal{D}$, the spacetime metric $g_{\alpha\beta}$ and coordinate transform $e_a^{~\alpha}$ between the coordinate basis of spacetime and local orthonormal basis of momentum space must be defined.
-For the evaluation of momentum fluxes $\mathcal{I},\mathcal{J},\mathcal{K}$, additional knowledge of the Ricci rotation coefficients (connection coefficients in a local orthonormal basis) $\Gamma^a_{~bc}$ and external forces $F^{a}$ are required.
-With those terms provided, and as the fluxes are independent of the distribution function, their evaluation can be performed analytically and tabulated as a set of seven dimensional arrays.
+The role of \texttt{DiplodocusTransport.jl} is to evaluate the transport equation for the particle distribution function, in DIP form, as described by Eqs.~(C1) to (C13) of \citetalias{EverettCotter_2025}.
+These equations involve the evaluation of the fluxes $\mathcal{A},\mathcal{B},\mathcal{C},\mathcal{D},\mathcal{I},\mathcal{J},$ and $\mathcal{K}$ on the sub-domain boundaries of the phase space coordinates $t,x,y,z,p,u,$ and $\phi$ respectively.
+As shown in \citetalias{EverettCotter_2025}, these flux terms are independent of the distribution function in DIP form.
+Therefore, the spacetime fluxes $\mathcal{A},\mathcal{B},\mathcal{C},\mathcal{D}$ only depend on the spacetime metric $g_{\alpha\beta}$ and coordinate transform $e_a^{~\alpha}$ between the coordinate basis of spacetime and local orthonormal basis of momentum space must be defined, whereas the momentum fluxes $\mathcal{I},\mathcal{J},\mathcal{K}$, require the additional knowledge of the Ricci rotation coefficients (connection coefficients in a local orthonormal basis) $\Gamma^a_{~bc}$ and external forces $F^{a}$.
+With those terms provided, the evaluation of the fluxes on sub-domain boundaries of phase space can be performed analytically and tabulated as a set of seven dimensional arrays.